The Bankrate promise

 - Improving your credit score and paying down debt can help increase your approval odds.

 Your mortgage application was denied.
 These words sound harsh, but they don’t always mean you can’t get a mortgage.

 If your lender rejects your request for a loan, all may not be lost.
-There are a few steps you should take after getting denied to see how you can improve your chances and get a mortgage with your next application.
+There are a few steps you should take after a mortgage denial to see how you can improve your chances and get a mortgage with your next application.

-When your loan application gets rejected, “it shouldn’t be a surprise,” says Brian Koss, executive vice president at the Mortgage Network Inc. “Your loan officer should have given you a good assessment.”
+When a lender rejects your loan application, “it shouldn’t be a surprise,” says Brian Koss, regional director of Movement Mortgage.
+“Your loan officer should have given you a good assessment.”

 The mortgage application process is fairly rigorous, no matter who you’re applying with.
 At some point in the process, if you have one or several strikes against you, the loan officer should give you some indication that you may not qualify.

 “The lender is supposed to provide you with the reasons you were denied so you can take that info to heart and use it to identify a way to resolve things, so you can get on a better financial footing and you can re-qualify later,” says Bruce McClary, senior vice president of communications for the nonprofit National Foundation for Credit Counseling.